LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

-send code / sign in now only expect a single phone. resend code with new phone is send code, not resend. sign_up code is also now a kwarg. and no longer noop if already loggedin. start also mandates phone= or password= as kwarg.
+send code / sign in now only expect a single phone. resend code with new phone is send code, not resend. sign_up code is also now a kwarg. and no longer noop if already loggedin. start also mandates phone= or password= as kwarg. qrlogin expires has been replaced with timeout and expired for parity with tos and auth. the goal is to hide the error-prone system clock and instead use asyncio's clock. recreate was removed (just call qr_login again; parity with get_tos). class renamed to QrLogin. now must be used in a contextmgr to prevent misuse.